adetaylor/rust/src/doc/rustc/src/command-line-arguments.md

 pathname syntax.
 For example `--remap-path-prefix foo=bar` will match `foo/lib.rs` but not `./foo/lib.rs`.

+Within the `FROM` pattern, the special string `__RUSTC_CWD` is replaced with the current working directory.
+This can be useful to ensure that the `rustc` command line is identical on different machines.

 <a id="option-json"></a>
 ## `--json`: configure json messages printed by the compiler